These 7 Tips Will Help You Keep Your Back-to-School Budget on Track

 Ask your employer about picking up extra shifts or working overtime.
 Find a temporary side gig, like dog walking, delivering groceries or doing odd jobs via TaskRabbit.

 Talk to your teens about school shopping expectations.
-Have them share some of the cost of items that don’t fall within your budget, like an expensive jacket or trendy sneakers.
+Have them share some of the cost of items that don’t fall within your budget.

 4. Create a Sinking Fund For School Costs